backstage/backstage/docs/permission/permission-framework-for-plugin-authors.md

 The following tutorial is designed for plugin authors who already have knowledge about how to create a backstage plugin.
 We will provide a "TODO List" plugin to be used as a starting point.
 After integrating the plugin into your application, we will guide you step by step in the process needed for bringing the permission framework onboard of your plugin.

-If you feel that you want to try the tutorial on top of your existing plugin, or if you recognize that your real plugin has a similar structure in terms of resource and endpoints, feel free to skip the next section.
+If you want to add support for permissions to your own plugin, feel free to skip to the [next section](#authorize-the-create-endpoint).

 ## Setup for the Tutorial